 While all has been quiet on the storm front in the Gulf of Mexico over the past few weeks, recent revised forecasts are calling for more tropical storms and hurricanes than previously expected for the remainder of the 2005 Atlantic storm season.

-Coming as the second revised forecast in a week, Colorado State University's (CSU) Tropical Meteorology Project said it now foresees one of the most active hurricane seasons on record.
-The National Oceanic and Atmospheric Administration (NOAA) revised its storm forecast higher a few days early, warning that up to 14 more tropical storms and five more major hurricanes could still be out there, which does not account for Tropical Storm Irene (see NGI, Aug.
-8).
+Coming as the second revised storm forecast in a week, Colorado State University’s (CSU) Tropical Meteorology Project said Friday it now foresees one of the most active hurricane seasons on record.
+Earlier in the week (see Daily GPI, Aug.
+3), the National Oceanic and Atmospheric Administration (NOAA) revised its storm forecast higher, warning that up to 14 more tropical storms and five more major hurricanes could still be out there.

 After studying recent weather patterns, NOAA said it now expects a seasonal total of 18-21 tropical storms (mean is 10), with nine to 11 becoming hurricanes (mean is six), and five to seven of these becoming major hurricanes (mean is two to three).